 Cannaregio

-Best for: food-driven stays, repeat visitors, and travelers wanting better value with real Venice character
+Best for: food-driven stays, budget-conscious travelers, repeat visitors, longer trips, and travelers arriving by train

 Pros